deldersveld/rDataTable/README.md

 ### Power BI Service
 All required packages are currently available in the Power BI Service. rDataTable runs in Power BI Service and has been tested in Chrome, Firefox, and Edge.

+### Power BI Mobile
+rDataTable runs as a fully interactive visual in the Mobile app and has been tested in iOS (Android testing still needed).

 ### Embedded or Publish to Web
 This functionality is not available to any R Visuals in Power BI as of July 2017.